 4 ounces grated sweet almonds

-Mix all ingredients, except the butter, into a dough.
-Fry this brown on both sides in the butter.
-Then pull, or cut, into smaller pieces and fry each crisply.
-Serve on a hot dish and sprinkle over with sugar to serve.
+Mix all ingredients, except the butter, into a smooth batter.
+Fry this brown on both sides in the melted butter.
+Then cut or use a fork to tear pancake into smaller pieces and fry each crisply.
+Serve shredded pancake on a hot dish and sprinkle over with a little sugar and lemon zest to serve.
 For 6 persons.

 With a Saucepan Over the Sea (1902)